American billionaire Warren Buffet famously once said,

 Millennials tend to look at self-care as vital, but may go about it in ways that are destructive to their health and financial future.

 Boomers tend to view self-care as self-indulgent and unnecessary.

 Rather than defining self-care as bubble baths and trips to the spa, it’s time we defined self-care as investing in becoming the best version of yourself.

 That may mean skipping dinner out to feed your bank account or investing in a chiropractic plan to get rid of your back pain once and for all.
 It may mean working overtime on a big project to make your case for a raise at work or finally starting your own business with your million-dollar idea.

 In the end, self-care that helps you become the best version of yourself is never self-indulgent.

 Once you are ready to begin investing in your health, it’s time to find a partner that can help you make your vision of your future self a reality.
 Sandstone Health is just such a partner.

-Call today or schedule online to start your wellness journey.
+Call today or schedule your comprehensive exam with x-rays online to start your wellness journey.